mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 2. **The Merfolk Crisis:** Something threatens the merfolk.
 They've asked him for help—and for the first time, he can't provide it alone.
 3. **The Weather Balance:** A storm he redirected destroyed a village he thought was empty.
 It wasn't.
 He needs to help without revealing his power.
 4. **The Talos Cult:** A cult of the evil storm god is trying to summon the hurricane early.
 Needs them stopped.
-5. **The Sacred Mission:** Melora demands he travel to a distant shrine and perform a ritual.
+5. **The Sacred Mission:** Sylvara demands he travel to a distant shrine and perform a ritual.
 Needs protection for the journey.

 ---